Beyond Public Access in LLM Pre-Training Data: Data and Methods

-The second step in our study is to use the DE-COP quiz scores or `guess rates' generated above, to calculate \textbf{AUROC Scores} (Area Under the Receiver Operating Characteristic).
-This evaluates whether there's a meaningful difference (`separability') between how a model handles content that it was potentially trained on versus content published after its training was completed.
+The second step in our study is to use the DE-COP quiz scores or guess rates' generated above to calculate \textbf{AUROC Scores} (Area Under the Receiver Operating Characteristic).
+Where DE-COP measures a model's ability to identify original human-authored text at the paragraph level, AUROC aggregates these paragraph-level scores to evaluate whether there is a meaningful difference (or separability') between how a model handles content that it was potentially trained on versus content published after its training was completed.
 AUROC measures a classifier's ability to distinguish between two classes, with scores ranging from 0 to 1, with 0.5 representing random chance and values closer to 1 indicating a strong ability to accurately `discriminate' (i.e., classify) between the two classes (or categories).
-In our case, AUROC measures the ability to separate books that may have been trained on (class/ category 1), from books the model could not have seen (class / category 2).
-A high AUROC score, therefore, implies that the model was trained on many of the books in our dataset published prior to the model's cutoff date.
-We calculate AUROC scores at both the paragraph and book levels, though our primary finding is at the book level.\footnote{Our results are similar to \citet{puerto2024scaling}, who finds that aggregating results over larger data units significantly enhances the performance of membership inference attacks, our book level AUROC scores calculated on the mean DE-COP scores for each book were often significantly higher than AUROC done on the paragraph level.}
+In our case, AUROC measures the ability to separate books that may have been trained on ($t-n$), from books the model could not have seen ($t+n$).
+A high AUROC score, therefore, implies that the model was trained on many of the books published prior to the model's cutoff date.
+The threshold that optimally separates the two classes is determined by the AUROC calculation itself (i.e., the point on the ROC curve that maximizes the true positive rate while minimizing the false positive rate); we describe the specific thresholding variants used in Appendix \ref{sec:AUROC-scores}.